 LTE Transport Provisioning for Downlink and Uplink (no IPsec) (from [1])

-A number of operators (Telia-Sonera, Telecom Italia and Vodafone) have confirmed the validity of the above mentioned NGMN study.
+A number of operators active in SE-19 (Telia-Sonera, Telecom Italia and Vodafone) have confirmed the validity of the above mentioned NGMN study.

-[editor’s note: explanation needed on the graphic]

-More background on the interpretation of NGMN study may be found in Annex xx.
+More background on the interpretation of NGMN study may be found in Annexes 1 and 2

 [Unfortunately we [Text from TI – section 2] are not in a position to share UL/DL ratios measured in our network, as they are considered confidential data and most of all they reflect the present situation, while, for the definition of possible future asymmetry use, a longer term forecast on LTE traffic is necessary.
 However it is clear that the level of asymmetry is decreasing.
 And this trend is continuing.
 TI believes that a certain level of asymmetry will remain in the network but does not justify the implementation of asymmetric links.
 Therefore we support the conclusions of Figure 13 of the NGMN White Paper (Info Doc 1), to which we contributed: 1:2 for a single Trisectorial base station, and 1:1,5 for inner access links (with a certain level of base stations aggregation).]